 The devil has not changed one bit since he fell.
 His schemes and wicked ways have not shifted or been altered in any way since he began his evil reign.
 This is why you are attacked, rejected, persecuted, and hated.
 It is because they hated Jesus first.
 The Spirit of the Lord dwells within you and does the same work He does.
 This is why they hate you.
 But God loves you and will reward you greatly for your faithfulness.
 You can be sure of that.

 “If the world hates you, know that it has hated me before it hated you.
 If you were of the world, the world would love you as its own; but because you are not of the world, but I chose you out of the world, therefore the world hates you.

 Remember the word that I said to you: ‘A servant is not greater than his master.’
 If they persecuted me, they will also persecute you.
 If they kept my word, they will also keep yours.
 But all these things they will do to you on account of my name because they do not know him who sent me.”
 John 15:18-21

 “Whoever has my commandments and keeps them, he it is who loves me.
 And he who loves me will be loved by my Father, and I will love him and manifest myself to him.”
 John 14:21

-Press into your Lord and your savior Jesus Christ, even more, knowing that He is greatly pleased for your faithful work, devotion to Him, and the lost.
+Press into your Lord and Savior Jesus Christ, even more.
+Knowing that He is greatly pleased for your faithful work, devotion to Him, and for the lost.
 Love deeply, care completely, give freely, and forgive quickly.
-Leave the rest in the hands of the Lord, He will judge, He will repay according to His perfect will and plan.
+Leave the rest in the hands of the Lord.
+He will judge, He will repay according to His perfect will and plan.